memgraph/docs/cypher-manual/clauses/match.md

 +-------+
 ```

 Since the dataset doesn't contain any nodes labeled as `Country` with a property `continent` with the value `Asia`, the second `MATCH` clause returns an empty dataset and therefore the output is also an empty list.
-To avoid getting an empty list as an output, use `OPTIONAL MATCH` clause:
+To avoid getting an empty list as an output, due to any of the `MATCH` clauses returning an empty set, use `OPTIONAL MATCH` clause:

 ```cypher
 MATCH (p:Person)